Ala Vaikunthapurramuloo: Theatrical

 Producer Radha Krishna, on 10 July 2019, announced the film's release date through social media platforms, as the film will release on the occasion of Sankranthi.
-On 12 October 2019, the makers announced that the film will be released on 12 January 2020, which falls on the Sankranthi weekend.
+On 12 October 2019, the makers announced that the film will be released on 12 January 2020 clashing with Sarileru Neekevvaru, which falls on the Sankranthi weekend.
 In mid-December 2019, it was rumoured that the film will release on 10 January, earlier than the scheduled date.
 On 4 January 2020, the Active Telugu Film Producers Guild cleared rumours surrounding the release date and was reported that the film will be released on the scheduled date.
 The film was premiered at IMAX Melbourne, one of the largest cinema theatres in the world.
 It was also released on 11 January 2020, in the United States, a day before its official release in India.
 The film released along with its Malayalam dubbed version titled Angu Vaikuntapurathu while the Tamil dubbed version titled Vaikundapuram was released in 2020.